drago-ex/database/readme.md

 }
 ```

-Use a model with an entity.
+Use the entity in a model:
 ```php
 #[From(SampleEntity::Table, SampleEntity::PrimarKey)]
 class Model